bbbbbr/Petris/README.md

-Petris - A puzzle game of shapely pets for the Game Boy Color (CGB)
+Petris - A puzzle game of shapely pets for the Game Boy Color (CGB), Analogue Pocket (AP) and Game Gear (GG)
 ===========

 Build your favorite pets in all shapes and sizes, keep ahead of dropping pieces and make it to the next level!